samerfarida/mcp-ssh-orchestrator/docs/CONTRIBUTING.md

 4. ✅ Use primitive types only (all params as `str = ""`)
 5. ✅ Single-line docstrings only
 6. ✅ Default to empty strings
-7. ✅ All MCP tools must return strings
+7. ✅ MCP tools return structured types (dict | str) - FastMCP automatically generates schemas
 8. ✅ Always run in Docker
 9. ✅ Log to stderr
 10. ✅ Graceful error handling only